Understanding Chemical Testing Regulations In Florida DUI Cases

 When a urinalysis is used to test BAC, the concentrations of alcohol are examined in water.
-As a result, the findings of these types of tests can be highly inflated, as the concentration of alcohol in urine is nearly 1.33 times the concentration of alcohol in a blood sample.
+As a result, the findings of these types of tests can be highly inflated, as the alcohol concentration in urine is nearly 1.33 times the alcohol concentration in a blood sample.
 Due to this factor, blood samples are considered more accurate BAC tests.

 What Happens When Police Fail To Follow Testing Rules?

 Testing requirements and protocols are set by the Florida Department of Law Enforcement.
 When police deviate from the protocol, it calls the accuracy of the tests into question.
 A good DUI defense lawyer will typically file a motion to suppress evidence due to noncompliance with testing rules.